 Not only is it a great virtual map with showtimes, ride wait times, and more, but it also has a way to earn points that can be redeemed in the park.
 I took a picture of my app screen to show you.
 When you walk up to a ride, select the “Rides” orange button.
 Then, you check in.
 Geolocate is activated, so it will know if you’re not actually next to the ride.
 You can also check in and earn points for shows.
 Checking in became a game, and my daughter Aria was overly excited to try and earn as many points as possible during our visit.
 The app will also show you videos of rides, minimum height requirements, and any special events.
 It even lets you order food ahead to avoid the lines.

 Step 2: Let your child be your guide.

 When I let Aria take control, she felt a victory entering the park and going left instead of right (the direction to the kid area).
-She was determined to NOT enter the kid area that she clearly has mentally outgrown.
-Therefore, turning left, we walked past the El Sombrero and the teacups (La Fiesta de las Tazas) and went straight to La Vibora (what I grew up knowing as the Bobsled).
+She was determined to NOT enter the kid area that she has clearly mentally outgrown.
+So, turning left, we walked past the El Sombrero and the teacups (La Fiesta de las Tazas) and went straight to La Vibora (which I grew up knowing as the Bobsled).
 With a 42″ minimum height requirement, she considers this one of the bigger rides.
 The best rides for an in-betweener, according to Aria, are the Pandemonium, Justice League: Battle for Metropolis, and the Judge Roy Scream.

 As a mom, I LOVE watching her drive the Chaparral Antique Cars.
 She grips the steering wheel so tight and puts all of her concentration into not hitting the track.
-We did do a lot of walking in circles since she led the way in order of her favorite rides rather than choosing rides that are close to each other, but watching her smile made it worth it.
+We did do a lot of walking in circles since she led the way in order of her favorite rides rather than choosing rides that are close to each other.
+But watching her smile made it worth it.
 Not to mention, all that walking made me feel a little less guilty about the funnel cake.
 Double win!